 I don’t really understand this whole chicken and waffles phenomenon, but the version they serve at 24 Diner is apparently among the best in Austin.
 If you need a quick starter, order the jalapeno-infused corn fritters.
 The sweet potato hash may sound like a side dish, but it’s a hearty meal with sausage, poblano pepper and Monterrey jack cheese.
 Prices are a little higher than you’d normally find at a standard all-night diner, but the food is better too.
 600 N. Lamar Boulevard; (512) 472-5400

 Late at night, the taco craving can become almost irresistible.
 Instead of settling for sketchy Taco Bell Tex-Mex, however, head to Tyson’s Tacos.
-Some of the most popular tacos include the Princess Leia (potato, eggs and cheese), the King George (migas, avocado, bacon) and the Prince (fried tilapia, pickled beets, purple cabbage and goat cheese).
+Some of the most popular tacos include the Princess Leia (potato, eggs and cheese) and the King George (migas, avocado, bacon).
 Despite the fancy names, the prices are very reasonable.
 The covered outdoor patio is a relaxing spot to wind down and, if necessary, sober up.
 4905 Airport Boulevard; (512) 451-3326

 The steaming migas plate with black beans will lift you right out of whatever malaise or funk you happen to be in.
 Another favorite is the Eggs Francisco, an English muffin topped with queso, eggs, tomato, and bacon.
 Looking for a sweet breakfast treat?
 Try the decadent cinnamon roll pancakes.
 3003 South Lamar Boulevard; (512) 445-4451